 Visitors will appreciate the walking paths and benches that allow for leisurely enjoyment of the tranquil setting.
 There are also whimsical landscaping exhibits, such as a giant manicured bush that resembles a sleeping cat.

-Within the garden, the Café de l'Orangerie (15 Rue Gambetta) serves light meals and snacks in a cheerful dining room or on the pleasant outdoor terrace.
+Within the garden, the Café de l'Orangerie (15 Rue Gambetta) serves lunch and refreshments in a cheerful dining room or on the pleasant outdoor terrace.

 Address: Rue Ecorchard or Place Sophie-Trébuchet, Nantes

 Seemingly born from fantastical tales, the surreal world of Les Machines de l'Île delights children and adults alike.
 This incredible amusement park is found on the banks of the Loire River, across from the attractive Quai de la Fosse, a riverside embankment lined with handsome 18th-century houses.